GDD-Nantes/crawd-experiments/README.md

-# CRAWD: Sampling-Based Estimation ofCount-Distinct SPARQL Queries
+# CRAWD: Sampling-Based Estimation of Count-Distinct SPARQL Queries
 This repository contains the code and data for the paper "CRAWD: Sampling-Based Estimation of Count-Distinct SPARQL Queries"

 ## Abstract